Command Line Interface

 👐 Hi, Ada Lovelace!

-You can provide your credentials using credentials prompt, or you can use the --email
+You can provide your credentials using the credentials prompt, or you can use the --email

 and --password